OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

     ```

     > [!NOTE]
-    > Starting in Outlook on Windows Version 2308 (Build 16724.10000), you can use [Office.MailboxEnums.MoveSpamItemTo](/javascript/api/outlook/office.mailboxenums.movespamitemto?view=outlook-js-preview&preserve-view=true) in the `postProcessingAction` property of the `event.completed` call to specify the folder to which a reported message is moved.
-If you're using an earlier build that supports the integrated spam reporting feature, you must assign different string values to the `postProcessingAction` property.
-For a list of supported string values, see [Office.AddinCommands.EventCompletedOptions.postProcessingAction](/javascript/api/office/office.addincommands.eventcompletedoptions?view=outlook-js-preview&preserve-view=true).
+    > If you're on Outlook on Windows Version 2308 (Build 16724.10000) or later, you must use the `moveItemTo` property in the `event.completed` call to specify the folder to which a reported message is moved once it's processed by your add-in.
+On earlier Outlook on Windows builds that support the integrated spam reporting feature, you must use the `postProcessingAction` property.

 1. Save your changes.